 The Carbon Pollution Standards for New, Modified and Reconstructed Power Plants, issued under CAA Section 111(b), apply to coal-fired and natural gas-fired EGUs.

 Under the final rule, new coal plants will be required to implement Carbon Capture and Storage (CCS).
 In using CCS, they must achieve an emission limit of 1,400 lb CO2/MWh-gross.
 Coal units implementing large modifications will be required to meet a standard based on their historic performance; units implementing smaller modifications are not subject to a new standard under the final rule.
 For reconstructed units, EPA has determined that BSER is the performance of the most efficient generating technology for the types of units in question.

 For new and reconstructed natural gas EGUs, EPA has determined that BSER is natural gas combined cycle technology.
 The emission limit is 1,000 lbs CO2/MWh on a gross-output basis for base load units, and non-base load units will be required to meet a clean fuels input standard.
 EPA is not proposing a standard for modified natural gas units.

 Under EPA’s interpretation of the CAA, a 111(b) rule for EGUs is necessary to trigger the authority to issue the 111(d) rule.
-This final rule therefore not only serves as a stand-alone regulation, but also provides the legal underpinning for issuance of the Clean Power Plan.
+This final rule therefore not only serves as a stand-alone regulation but also provides the legal underpinning for the issuance of the Clean Power Plan.